 We put things on our bucket list for all kinds of reasons.
-To face fears, to challenge ourselves, for the adrenaline rush, to recapture our youth and even because it looks fun.
+To face fears, to challenge ourselves, for the adrenaline rush, to recapture our youth, and even because it looks fun.
 I had going zip lining on my list for all of those reasons.
-The nice folks at Minnesota Zip Line Adventures could help with their Brainerd Zip Line Course.
+The nice folks at Minnesota Zip Line Adventures could help with their Brainerd Zipline Tour.

 *Minnesota Zipline Adventures sponsored this adventure, but as always my opinions are all my own.

-The Brainerd Zipline Tours is brought to you by the same company that offers the Kerfoot Canopy Tours in Henderson MN.
-The Kerfoot location also offers a ropes course for younger thrill seekers that may not be ready for the full experience.
+The Brainerd Zipline Tours is brought to you by the same company that offers the Kerfoot Canopy Tour in Henderson MN.
+The Kerfoot location also offers a ropes course for younger thrill-seekers that may not be ready for the full experience.

 The Brainerd Zip Line Adventure

-The first one is always the worst.
+The first zip line run is always the worst.
 You have no idea what to expect.
 Once up there, I got dizzy.
 It took me a minute to realize that it was the tower swaying in the wind and not me.
 I was afraid I was having vertigo from the nerves.
 After watching the people in front go, the fears fell away.
-The only fear that was left was if I would remember how to break when I got to the end of the line?
-I stood up to the edge, the guide did a quick hand position check to confirm I remembered how to break and I pushed off.
-Below me was nothing more than the trees.
-It was completely freeing exhilarating.

 The Free Fall